hackclub/outernet/README.md

 #### The Cookhouse

 Lastly, we had The Cookhouse.
 It was also a multipurpose space during the event; alongside being a makerspace, we'd also serve meals (hence the name) and hosted lightning talks in there.
 It was the most flexible of spaces we had.

-### Guilds

-Guilds were a framework for hackers to do things during Outernet.
-If there's something a hacker would like to have at Outernet, they started a guild focused on it.
-There was once a time when everything had an associated guild - an engineers' guild, a musicians' guild, a farmers' guild etc. Each guild contributed something specific back to society.
-At Outernet, guilds were much the same; each guild has a specific theme / purpose and all of them will contribute to the overall atmosphere of our camp.

-Guilds brought the campground alive.
-Each of them brought their own unique thing to the event ranging from crochet materials to boat building tools.
-The full list of guilds is at `guilds.md`.

-* Ask Alex to expand
+#### The Internet

+* General description from Reese

-### Workshops & Lightning Talks
+#### Workshops & Lightning Talks

 * General description from Arav
 * Link to workshops-and-lightning-talks

-### The Internet

-* General description from Reese

-### Goal-setting
+### Providing Inspiration

 We needed create the expectation amongst attendees that Outernet would be a technical event.

-### Shipping & Demos
+### The End Goal: Shipping & Demos

 Demos are the culmination of a hackathon, it's important for hackers to leave feeling fulfilled and like they've acheived something of the weekend.
 It also gives everyone a special oppourtinity to see what others made over the weekend and celebrate one another's work.